Kodiologist/Daylight/README.rst

 The features that Daylight provides over plain Org include (see ``example/document.org`` and ``example/document.html`` for a demonstration):

-- Automatically generated APA-style bibliographies and linked citations
+- Automatically generated APA-style bibliographies, with linked inline citations and COinS_
 - APA-style table and figure references, when the table or figure has a caption
 - Production of APA-style manuscripts as PDFs
 - Simplification of LaTeX fragments to other Org constructs (when this is possible, and translation to MathML otherwise)